 A common goal of social media impersonation attacks is to lure victims into providing their personal information, namely usernames and passwords.

 Multi-factor authentication (MFA) makes it impossible for cybercriminals to gain access to password-protected resources without providing at least one additional verification factor.

 Most employees are, at least to some extent, aware of email-based impersonation attacks, so they think twice before responding to unusual requests, opening attachments, and licking on outbound links.

 Organizations should strive to achieve the same level of awareness when it comes to social media impersonation attacks by organizing cybersecurity awareness training sessions for their employees.

 Social media impersonation attacks are crimes, and the US government encourages all those who encounter them to report them to a state consumer protection office or a relevant government agency, such as the Internet Crime Complaint Center.

 Conclusion on Social Media Impersonation

 Social media sites like Facebook, LinkedIn, Twitter, and Instagram have made it possible for organizations to nurture relationships with customers and business partners alike.
 Unfortunately, the same sites have also given cybercriminals new avenues of exploitation.
 Social media impersonation attacks are a relatively new social media cybersecurity threat that’s already causing substantial financial and reputational damage, and all organizations need to respond to it before it’s too late.
-Contact professionals to discuss your business’s cyber security.
+Contact the professionals at OSIbeyond in Washington D.C., Maryland, and Virginia to discuss your business’s cyber security.